CEA-MetroCarac/pystack3d/doc/getting_started.rst

     # execute all the process steps defined in the 'params.toml' file
     stack.eval(nproc=16)

-``nproc`` corresponds to the number of CPU to use for the workflow execution.
+``nproc`` corresponds to the number of threads to use for the workflow execution.

-Note that an additional boolean keyword named ``serial`` allows to realize non-serialized calculations when setting to ``False`` (said differently, with ``serial = False`` the workflow is executed considering for each process step the original raw input data).
+Note that an additional boolean keyword named ``serial`` allows to realize non-serialized calculations when setting to ``False`` (said differently, with ``serial = False`` the workflow is executed using the original raw input data for each process step).

 Outputs